 Safety App for Kids

 The Kidgy parental control app acts as a digital assistant so families can supervise their child’s activity on their own device.
 Families using Kidgy can view websites and block apps they don’t want their child to interact with without direct supervision.
-Kidgy also lets families monitor their child’s online activity, view texts and see a call log of all outgoing and incoming calls.
+Kidgy also lets families monitor their child’s online activity.
+Users can view texts and see a call log of all outgoing and incoming calls.
 Although you want to help students build skills to self-monitor and navigate online spaces independently, Kidgy can help start conversations about digital citizenship.

 Supporting Students Online